The Film

 The films

-The documentary draws on unique archive footage held by the director — the earliest care-experienced self-advocacy films ever made, shot by and with young people in care, and never broadcast or publicly screened.
+The documentary draws on unique archive footage held by the Director of these films — the earliest care-experienced self-advocacy films ever made, shot by and with young people in care.
+Used by training departments Social Services right across the country at the time.

-Black and In Care (1983) — made with young people in care, featuring a young Lemn Sissay and David Akinsanya.
-It dealt with racism in the care system and was pivotal in bringing race to the fore in social services, leading to the Black and In Care Conference.
+Black and In Care (1983) — made with young people in care, dealt with racism in the care system and was pivotal in bringing race to the fore in social services, leading to the Black and In Care Conference.

 Speak Out (1986) — filmed at a campsite, the first film of its kind to convey the diverse views of young people in care, following the NAYPIC policies that went before Parliament and shaped the Children Act 1989.